 The Mitigation Fee Act ("The Act") requires public agencies to account for and make specific findings regarding mitigation fees collected by an agency as a condition of development approval.
 The Act regulates how public agencies may establish, collect, maintain, and spend impact fees imposed on developers.
 The Act also requires that the local or lead agency review and make available to the public an annual report that accounts for the mitigation fees held by the agency.
-The City is required to make available to the public an annual report within 180 days after the last day of each fiscal year1.
-In accordance with this requirement, staff is presenting the following annual impact fee report for the Fiscal Year (FY) ending June 30, 2019.
+The City is required to make available to the public an annual report within 180 days after the last day of each fiscal year.
+The annual report is due by December 27, 2020.
+In

-1 California Government Code Section 66006(b)(1).
+&lt;sup>1 California Government Code Section 66006(b)(1).